FAQs

 • Severe, debilitating, incurable and life limiting – many are fatal in childhood

-• Inherited in an autosomal recessive manner, with the exception of Fragile X Syndrome
+• Inherited in an autosomal recessive manner, except for Fragile X Syndrome

-• More prevalent amongst those with Jewish ancestry compared to the general population, with the exception of Spinal Muscular Atrophy
+• More prevalent amongst those with Jewish ancestry compared to the general population, except for Spinal Muscular Atrophy

 • Preventable via carrier screening